MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 The `SizeChanged` handler calls `VisualStateManager.GoToState` for the two `StackLayout` and `ScrollView` elements, and then loops through the children of `menuStack` to call `VisualStateManager.GoToState` for the `Button` elements.

-At first, it may seem as if the code-behind file can handle orientation changes more directly by setting properties of elements in the XAML file, but the Visual State Manager is definitely a more structured approach.
+It may seem as if the code-behind file can handle orientation changes more directly by setting properties of elements in the XAML file, but the Visual State Manager is definitely a more structured approach.
 All the visuals are kept in the XAML file, where they become easier to examine, maintain, and modify.

 ## Visual State Manager with Xamarin.University